MalteJ/rustbond/README.md

 - Standard, NAT, and LoadBalancer route types
 - Interoperable with Go MetalBond
 - Optional netlink integration for kernel route installation

+## Protocol Overview

+MetalBond uses a simple message-based protocol over TCP:

+1. **Handshake**: Client and server exchange `HELLO` messages to negotiate keepalive intervals
+2. **Keepalive**: Both sides send periodic `KEEPALIVE` messages to detect connection loss
+3. **Subscribe**: Clients subscribe to VNIs to receive routes for specific virtual networks
+4. **Update**: Route announcements and withdrawals are distributed via `UPDATE` messages

+When a client disconnects, the server automatically withdraws all routes announced by that client.

 ## Quick Start